What You Need to Know About Slot Machines

 The word “slot” derives from Middle Dutch and Low German and is a synonym of bar, bolt, lock, and key.
 Old Saxon slutil, Old High German sliozan, and German schliessen are all forms of this word.
 The word was derived from the Proto-Germanic root *slut “to close,” which came from the PIE root *klau meaning “hook.”

-Historically, slots were only found in casinos and some bars, but with the growth of internet gaming, this changed.
+Historically, pragmatic play were only found in casinos and some bars, but with the growth of internet gaming, this changed.
 Now, you can play at home!
 With so many options, there are over 5000 slot games available to choose from!
 And the variety only continues to grow!
 Read on to learn more about the evolution of slots and how they’ve changed the way we play.
 Listed below are some of the most popular slot games of all time.

 In casinos, payout percentages for slot machines refer to the percent of the total wager that the machine will return to you.
 This percentage is influenced by the house edge, or the expected casino win.
 In other words, a 94% payback rate slot machine will have a 6% house edge.
 The house edge is public information about the expected casino win for each game.
 However, these numbers are not the only factor in determining a slot machine’s payback percentage.